 Before RAN4 can analyze the questions in the LS, RAN4 kindly requests clarifications for terms used:

-Panel: .
+Panel: What is the RAN1 definition of panel that will be applied for feature STxMP?
+RAN4 specification currently does not have a definition for this entity.

 [Power limitation: Seems this question may not be needed.
 Proponent questions may be addressed by this phrase in R1 LS: ‘Above power limitation includes both total radiated power and EIRP’ ]